Colgate and Scientific American Launch the Future of Oral Health Website

 Colgate and Scientific American are also exploring major subjects in the sphere of public health and overall trends sweeping the world of oral health at large.
 Current areas of focus include the oral-systemic link; the greatest challenges in dentistry, and a look at how increased access to healthcare information, knowledge-sharing, and customized, on-demand treatments are all transforming oral health.

-While the key trends in technology and public health are of major importance, dental and healthcare professionals cannot forget to understand the future of oral health from the patient perspective: The Future of Oral Health website currently has infographics on why patients choose to visit the dentist, and an examination of how patients use social media, search engines, and email to research oral health questions.
+While the key trends in technology and public health are of major importance, dental and healthcare professionals cannot forget to understand the future of oral health from the patient perspective: The Future of Oral Health website currently has infographics on patients’ reasons for visiting the dentist, and an examination of how patients use social media, search engines, and email to seek oral health advice online.

 To see the full range of videos, articles, infographics, and interviews on the subjects above and more, head over to the Future of Oral Health website.